 If you have considered making charitable gifts as part of your long-term financial and estate plans, you may want to consider ways a primary residence, vacation home or certain farm properties can be used to make a future gift to Doernbecher Children's Hospital Foundation while enjoying a number of current and future financial benefits.

-Through a gift of a remainder in real estate, you can make a gift of your home or other appropriate property now, while retaining the security of knowing you may live there for the remainder of your lifetime or other period of time you determine.
-You continue to enjoy the full rights and responsibilities of ownership.
+Through a gift of a remainder in real estate, you can make a gift of a home or farm property now, while enjoying the right to live there for the remainder of your lifetime or other period of time you determine.
+During that time you continue to enjoy the full rights and responsibilities of ownership.

-Because you are making an eventual gift for charitable purposes you are entitled to an immediate charitable income tax deduction for the value of your gift.
-You continue to maintain the property, pay the taxes, and even receive any income it generates.
-Because you have provided for the future ownership of the property, however, it will not be subject to the possible expense and delay of probate.
+Because you are making a future gift for charitable purposes you may enjoy the benefit of an immediate charitable income tax deduction for the value of that gift.
+As noted above, you continue to maintain the property and pay the taxes, and you may even receive any income the property generates.
+Because you have already provided for the eventual ownership of the property, it will not be subject to the possible expense and delay of probate.
 It will also not be part of your taxable estate, possibly resulting in what may be significant federal and/or state estate tax savings for your heirs.

 - Marjorie will transfer a remainder interest in the home, which is valued at $500,000, to Doernbecher Children's Hospital Foundation.

-- Marjorie receives the right to continue to reside in the residence for life.
+- Marjorie enjoys the right to continue to reside in the residence for life.

 - The residence valued at $500,000 (plus or minus any increase or decrease in value) passes to Doernbecher Children's Hospital Foundation at the term of the agreement.

 The assumed date of transfer for this example is October 18, 2019.
 This example has used the October 2019 IRC Section 7520 discount rate of 1.8% to optimize the charitable deduction.